slurmulon/gig/README.md

 A `Track` will emit an event for each of its control behaviors:

  - `start`: The internal clock has been instantiated and invoked
- - `play`: The audio has finished loading and begins playiing
+ - `play`: The audio has finished loading and begins playing
  - `stop`: The audio and clock have been stopped and deconstructed
  - `mute`: The audio has been muted
  - `seek`: The position of the track (both data and audio) has been modified